 The Los Glaciares (Fitzroy) National Park Torres Del Paine National Park Perito Moreno Glacier Optional: Paso del Viento (Windy Pass) Optional: Paine W or Paine Circuit, French Valley and Grey Lake

 US $4800 excluding flights

 Description of Patagonia trekking vacation, Patagonia Eco-camp

 Departs every Friday with min 2 people (based on Paine W trek in Chile).
 Departs every Sunday between October and April with min 2 people (based on Paine Circuit in Chile)

 We can cater for vegetarian and vegan diets.

 As the pioneers of responsible tourism, we've screened this (and every) vacation so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 PlanetOn our Patagonia trekking vacation we cook with gas and use recyclable glass as opposed to plastic wherever possible.
 All non-organic waste is carried out and organic waste is buried at a suitable depth.
 We keep our group sizes to a maximum of 12 people to minimize impact on the environment.

-We use public transport where possible to cut down on carbon emissions and encourage people to donate to Rainforest Concern to offset the carbon emissions for this trip.
+We use public transport where possible to cut down on carbon emissions.
 All our guides operate a leave no trace policy throughout all parts of the trip.
 Water is sourced from local streams, fed by glacial melt, meaning there is no need to use plastic water bottles that would otherwise be imported and put into landfill.